 This month I’ve been lucky enough to be part of a campaign with a company called TOTM Organic, who asked me to write two posts for them.
 This combined with things like getting two new piercings and passing my driving test has given me a lot of inspiration for posts this month and this has also helped boost my views.

-You can encourage this to happen by making sure you tag brands/companies in the tweets.
-Be careful not to spam their news feed though as this will probably just piss them off and not want to share your post.
+You can encourage this to happen by making sure you tag brands/companies in the tweets and instagram posts.
+Be careful not to spam their news feed though, as no one likes that.

-What’s your favourite ways to get traffic to your blog?
+What’s your top tips for driving traffic to your blog?